 McGuire was formerly chairman of the National Venture Capital Association (NVCA), which represents ninety percent of the venture capitalists in the United States.
 During his tenure as NVCA Chairman, McGuire testified before Congress for Dodd-Frank Wall Street Reform and Consumer Protection Act.
 He is also Chairman of the Global Venture Capital Congress.
 In 2020, the NVCA presented Terry with The Outstanding Service Award, which recognizes the exceptional service of an NVCA director or member who has committed an extraordinary amount of time, resources, and dedication to association efforts that in turn benefits the entire venture community.

 McGuire was formerly chairman of the board of the Thayer School of Engineering, Dartmouth College.
-He sits on the boards of MIT’s The David H. Koch Institute for Integrative Cancer Research, The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS), and The Healthcare Initiative Advisory Board (HBS).
+He sits on the boards of The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS) and The Healthcare Initiative Advisory Board (HBS).
 McGuire also serves on the Board of Directors of Cyclerion Therapeutics and Alector.

 McGuire holds an MBA from Harvard Business School, an MS in engineering from The Thayer School at Dartmouth College, and a BS in physics and economics from Hobart College.